 Phoebe Gold, founder of Up Close Management, started her career throwing parties for and with friends in West London.
 She then started working at music management companies, learning the ropes of artist, producer and songwriter management.

-Having studied music at university, she knew that her heart was in artist development and has since started her own business managing artists such as emerging artist tendai, tastemaker producer/DJ Tommy Gold (Bone Soda, NTS), and independent Bay Area-based artist kezia.
+Having studied music at university, she knew that her heart was in artist development and has since started her own business managing artists and DJ Tommy Gold (Bone Soda, NTS)

 Rob Harrison’s passion for music management started early.
 As a teenager, he would send encouragement and ideas to unsigned artists on MySpace.
 His first taste of the music business came when one of those artists, a then-unknown Pixie Lott, was signed to Mercury Records.
 When her debut single hit #1, Rob was hooked.
 He then worked with YMU (Pixie Lott, The Script), Modest!
 (One Direction, Little Mix), and Tileyard Music (Sigala, Ella Eyre) before becoming an independent manager in 2019.